 General/Undecided Engineering

-As part of the first-year engineering program, students attend Engineering Explorations events held by the engineering departments.
-Explorations allow students to confirm their interest in their chosen major.
-For undecided students, these explorations provide an opportunity to make an informed decision about their discipline.
+Explorations allows you to confirm your interest in your chosen major.
+If you are undecided, these explorations provide an opportunity to make an informed decision about your discipline.

 Transition to a Major

-Undergraduate academic advisors guide students by helping them to understand requirements that must be met before moving to their department of choice.
+Undergraduate academic advisors guide you by helping you to understand requirements that must be met before moving to your department of choice.
+Our faculty are easily accessible.
+We enjoy mentoring students!

 MTU engineering